Brown-County-FIRST-Robotics/1716-2023-robot/docs/WPILib.md

 ## Solenoids

 Solenoids are the controllers for air-powered devices, generally pistons.
 They require an air compressor, which is automatically activated if a solenoid is declared ***(Does this still work with REV?)*** and does not require any code interaction.
 We use double solenoids, which have three settings: Forward, Reverse, and Off.
 The solenoid should never be in Forward or Reverse for longer than a fraction of a second (about 3 ms), just long enough to move the piston.
-It must then be set to Off again in order to avoid damaging the piston. ([docs](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/pneumatics/pneumatics.html))
+It must then be set to Off again in order to avoid damaging the piston.
+There is a sample subsystem and command available for them [here](Command_Based#generalized-solenoid-subsystem-and-command). ([docs](https://docs.wpilib.org/en/stable/docs/software/hardware-apis/pneumatics/pneumatics.html))